-Type of employer Scheduled Bodi ission Bodies and g Employers Transferee Admission Bodies Sub-type Local Authorities Colleges & Universities Academies Open to new entrants Closed to new entrants (all) Funding Target Basis used Ongoing par ticipation basis, ass Fund participatio (see Appendix E n tion basis, but may pasis" - see Note (a) Contractor exit basis, assumes fixed contract term in the Fund (see Appendix E) Primary rate approach (see Appendix E D - D.2) Stabilised contribution rate?
+Type of employer Scheduled Bodi ission Bodies and g Employers Transferee Admission Bodies Sub-type Local Authorities Colleges & Universities Academies Open to new entrants Closed to new entrants (all) Funding Target Basis used Ongoing par ticipation basis, ass Fund participatio (see Appendix E n tion basis, but may basis" - see Note (a) Contractor exit basis, assumes fixed contract term in the Fund (see Appendix E ) Primary rate approach (see Appendix D - D.2 ) Stabilised contribution rate?
 Yes - see Note (b) Depends on covenant strength of employer No No No No Maximum time horizon - Note (c) 20 years 15 years 20 years 15 years 15 years or average future working lifetime if less As per the letting employer Secondary rate - Note (d) Monetary amount Monetary amount % of payroll Monetary amount Monetary amount % of payroll Treatment of surplus Covered by stabilisation arrangement Contributions kept at Primary rate Covered by stabilisation arrangement at Primary rate.
-R n: contributions kept Reductions may be ministering Authority Reduce contributions by spreading the surplus over the remaining contract term Likelihood of achieving target - Note (e) 75% 75% TBC% TBC% TBC% TBC% Phasing of contribution changes Covered by stabilisation arrangement 3 years 3 years 3 years 3 years None Review of rates - Note (f) Administering Authority reserves the right to review contribution rates and amounts, and the level of security provided, at regular intervals between valuations Particularly reviewed in last 3 years of contract New employer n/a n/a Note (g) Not e (h) Notes (h) & (i) Cessation of participation: exit debt/credit payable as Schedi participate ssumed not to be guled Bodies are leging in the LGPS.
-In the curring (machinery ally obliged to e rare event of admission agreeme subject to terms of ent.
-Exit debt/credit n a basis appropriate Participation is assumed to expire at the end of the contract.
-Cessation debt/credit calculated on the contractor exit basis, unless the admission changes for example), the cessation calculation principles applied would be as per Note (j). to the circumstances of cessation - see Note (j). agreement is terminated early by the contractor in which case the low risk exit basis may apply.
+R n: contributions kept Reductions may be ministering Authority Reduce contributions by spreading the surplus over the remaining contract term Likelihood of achieving target - Note (e) 75% 75% TBC% TBC% TBC% TBC% Phasing of contribution changes Covered by stabilisation arrangement 3 years 3 years 3 years 3 years None Review of rates - Note (f) Administering Authority reserves the right to review contribution rates and amounts, an level of security provided, at regular intervals between valuations Particularly reviewed in last 3 years of contract New employer n/a n/a Note (g) Not e (h) Notes (h) &amp; (i) Cessation of participation: exit debt/credit payable Cessation is assumed not to be generally possible, as Scheduled Bodies are legally obliged to participate in the LGPS.
+In the rare event of cessation occurring (machinery of Government Can be ceased subject to terms of admission agreement.
+Exit debt/credit will be calculated on a basis appropriate Participation is assumed to expire at the end of the contract.
+Cessation debt/credit calculated on the contractor exit basis, unless the admission changes for example), the cessation calculation principles applied would be as per Note (j) . to the circumstances of cessation - see Note (j) . agreement is terminated early by the contractor in which case the low risk exit × basis may apply.
 Letting employer will be liable for future deficits and contributions arising.
 See Note (j) for further details